+Physical anthropology is also called Biological Anthropology.
 Physical anthropology is the science of human zoology, evolution, and ecology.
 Physical anthropology is centred on the scientific study of the origins and development of human beings through analysis of fossil and skeletal remains.
 Physical anthropology is a specialisation within the discipline of anthropology.
 Physical anthropology developed prior to the rise of Alfred Wallace and Charles Darwin's theory of natural selection, and Gregor Mendel's work on genetics.
-Physical anthropology was so called because all its data was physical.
-With the rise of Darwinian theory and the modern synthesis, anthropologists had access to new forms of data, and many began to call themselves "biological anthropologists.
+Because all its data was physical, it was called Physical Anthropology.
+With the rise of Darwinian theory and the modern synthesis, anthropologists had access to new forms of data, and many began to call themselves biological anthropologists.

 American Journal of Physical

 The American Journal of Physical Anthropology is designed for the publication of original and significant articles of human evolution and variation.
 It also publishes book reviews, technical reports, brief communications, and the abstracts and proceedings of the American Association of Physical Anthropologists.
 READERSHIP: Physical anthropologists, paleontologists, evolutionary biologists, anatomists.

 A View on the Science: Physical Anthropology at the Millennium